 There are even more cultural differences in Scandinavia.
 In Finland, for example, Palm Sunday marks the emergence of ‘Easter Witches’, as children dress up and offer willow branches for sweet treats.
 It is somewhat similar to trick or treating – without the tricks.

-Do you know any interesting facts about Palm Sunday?
+Do you know any interesting facts about Palm Sunday that we’ve missed?
 Share them with us in the comments section below!